TRIQS/dft_tools/doc/advanced.rst

         #Save stuff:
         SK.save()

-This is all we need for the LDA+DMFT calculation.
+This is all we need for the DFT+DMFT calculation.
 At the end, all results are stored in the hdf5 output file.